davidae/mono-meta/README.md

 ```

 ## API
-Below is a sample how to use the API in a Go application
+Below is a sample how to use the API in a Go application.
+Check out the docs [here](https://godoc.org/github.com/davidae/mono-meta/mono)
 ```go
 package main